Thomas hits grand slam off Skubal, Guardians down Tigers 7-3 to reach AL Championship Series

 The Tigers, though, kept clawing and closed to 5-3 on Colt Keith's one-out RBI double in the seventh.
 Eli Morgan came in for Cleveland and struck out both batters he faced.

-Thomas hit an RBI single in the eighth to put the Guardians up by three, and that's when Vogt turned to All-Star closer Emmanuel Clase, the AL's saves leader, to put the Tigers away.
+Thomas hit an RBI single in the seventh to put the Guardians up by three, and Vogt turned to All-Star closer Emmanuel Clase, the AL's saves leader, in the eighth to put the Tigers away.

 Throwing one 100 mph fastball after another, Clase got the final six outs.
 When he retired Keith on a routine grounder to first, the Guardians could finally exhale and plan for their first ALCS visit since 2016.